Vision

 The result is businesses running on manual workarounds, imported tools bolted together with spreadsheets, and enterprise software that costs a fortune and solves the wrong problem.

 We don't believe that has to be true.
-We believe the right software, built by people who understand the domain at operating depth, can eliminate entire categories of friction that Saudi businesses treat as unavoidable today.
+We believe the right software, built by people who understand the domain at operating depth, can eliminate entire categories of friction that businesses treat as unavoidable today.

 Where We're Going